SnivySquid65/OpenTowerS/README.md

 If you normally use a newer GameMaker version, opening the old one will lead to the IDE getting stuck in a dark gray screen.
 To fix this, delete the `%programdata%/GameMakerStudio2` folder while the IDE is closed and then reopen it.

 ### ImageMagick error when opening .csx
-(Solution outdated, please wait for future resolution) You have the wrong UndertaleModTool version.
-Get [Bleeding Edge](https://github.com/UnderminersTeam/UndertaleModTool/releases/tag/bleeding-edge), not a fork or a release.
+You have the wrong UndertaleModTool version, or are using the wrong script.
+Make sure you're using the `PTdecompiler - old UTMT.csx` script instead.
+Get [a version of UTMT that is version 0.5.1.0 or newer as well, if you haven't already.](https://github.com/underminersteam/undertalemodtool/releases/tag/0.5.1.0)